Prem-Duvvapu/ShowTime/README.md

     ```bash
     java ShowTime.BookMyTicket

-📖 Project Overview
+## 📖 Project Overview

-The ShowTime project encapsulates the different components of a movie booking system.
+The **ShowTime** project encapsulates the different components of a movie booking system.
 It follows an object-oriented design, separating concerns into various well-defined classes.
 Here’s a breakdown of the key components:

-🎟️ Core Classes
+### 🎟️ Core Classes

-Seat: Represents a seat in the theatre, including seat number, row, and category (e.g., Gold, Silver).
+- **Seat**: Represents a seat in the theatre, including seat number, row, and category (e.g., Gold, Silver).

-SeatCategory: Enum or class to classify different types of seats with different pricing.
+- **SeatCategory**: Enum or class to classify different types of seats with different pricing.

-Screen: Defines the layout of the theatre screen, including rows and columns of seats.
+- **Screen**: Defines the layout of the theatre screen, including rows and columns of seats.

-Ticket: Represents a booked ticket, mapping a user to the seat(s), movie, and showtime.
+- **Ticket**: Represents a booked ticket, mapping a user to the seat(s), movie, and showtime.

-Payment: Handles payment logic, such as calculating total price and simulating transaction success/failure.
+- **Payment**: Handles payment logic, such as calculating total price and simulating transaction success/failure.

-🎬 Movie Management
+### 🎬 Movie Management

-Movie: Contains details about a movie, such as title, duration, genre, and language.
+- **Movie**: Contains details about a movie, such as title, duration, genre, and language.

-MovieController: Responsible for managing movies – adding, removing, or fetching movie listings.
+- **MovieController**: Responsible for managing movies – adding, removing, or fetching movie listings.

-🏢 Theatre and City
+### 🏢 Theatre and City

-Theatre: Represents a movie theatre, containing multiple screens and a list of movies being played.
+- **Theatre**: Represents a movie theatre, containing multiple screens and a list of movies being played.

-City: Represents a city that contains multiple theatres for regional support.
+- **City**: Represents a city that contains multiple theatres for regional support.

-🎮 Controller
+### 🎮 Controller

-TheatreController: Manages theatres across different cities, enabling movie show listings, bookings, and theatre registration.
+- **TheatreController**: Manages theatres across different cities, enabling movie show listings, bookings, and theatre registration.

-🧪 Demonstration
+### 🧪 Demonstration

-BookMyTicket: This is the entry point of the application.
+- **BookMyTicket**: This is the entry point of the application.
 It demonstrates the complete flow of the ticket booking system — from listing movies, selecting a theatre and screen, to booking a seat and making a payment.

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Java (Standard Edition)
+- Java (Standard Edition)

-Object-Oriented Programming Principles
+- Object-Oriented Programming Principles

+---

-📌 Notes
+## 📌 Notes

-This project runs in a console environment; no GUI or database integration is included.
+- This project runs in a console environment; no GUI or database integration is included.

-This project is ideal for understanding how a ticket booking system can be modeled using core Java.
+- This project is ideal for understanding how a ticket booking system can be modeled using core Java.